-A Prominent Team Member for the CITY Office for 30+ Years
+A Member of the CITY Office for 30+ Years

 With over 100 years in business, CITY has thrived because of loyal, committed employees.
 For over three decades, there has been one presence in the CITY office that has helped maintain the highest level of customer service.
 Rhonda Kerns is the voice that continues to answer thousands of calls and has nearly touched all of CITY’s entire customer base throughout her 30+ years of service.